Overview of the Graduate Program

 -- Connie Tatalovitch

-The graduate curriculum includes foundational courses in classic and contemporary social theory, qualitative and quantitative methods, core courses in social inequalities, and global sociology.
-We have 14 full-time faculty members and 25 full-time and part-time graduate students.
+The graduate curriculum includes foundational courses in social theory and sociological methodology as well as a broad range of courses in substantive sociological subfields ranging from microsociology to environmental sociology.
 The faculty in our department are scholar-educators who are highly committed to teaching and research excellence.
 We encourage you to visit us and discover first hand the variety our unique program offers.
-Your questions, concerns, and feedback are most welcome.
-Please contact us at 561-297-3270 (or e-mail firstname.lastname@example.org ).
+Please contact us at 561-297-3270 or e-mail